 - Mix wet into dry just until combined and pour into preheated camp Dutch oven.

-- Bake at 350 degrees for approximately 30-40 minutes.
+- Bake at 350 F degrees for approximately 30-40 minutes.
 Till slightly browned and toothpick comes out clean.
-(If you are using charcoal briquettes as your heat source, place 14 coals on top and 7 coals on bottom.)
-See my Dutch Oven Temperature Chart post and Dutch Oven Camp Cooking Tips post for more tips!
+(If you are using charcoal briquettes as your heat source, place 14 coals on top of the lid and 7 coals below the bottom of the oven.)